Get answers to any of your questions about the Dean Valley Regeneration Project. If you don't see an answer to your question, just get in touch.

 Wont any changes impact on the plant, bird and wildlife in the Valley?

 We commissioned a Biodiversity Scoping Study which identifies current wildlife and ways in which the current biodiversity can be retained and actually improved.
-A copy is accessible in the Publications page of this website.
+A copy is accessible in the Documents page of this website.

 If the Valley landscape is improved wont it attract more people?
 Parts of the area near Stockbridge are already very crowded particularly at weekends.